dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 verifier so that a normally functioning verification algorithm cannot “quit” the verification process before both component signatures are verified.
-This may additionally cover some error-injection and similar attacks, where an adversary attempts to make an otherwise honest verifier skip algorithm steps.
+This may additionally cover some error-injection and similar attacks, where an adversary attempts to make an otherwise honest verifier skip component algorithm verification.
 SV mimics traditional digital signatures guarantees, essentially ensuring that the hybrid digital signature behaves as a single algorithm vs. two separate component stages.
-Alternatively phrased, under an SV guarantee it is not possible for an otherwise honest verifier to initiate termination of the hybrid verification upon successful verification of one component algorithm without also knowing if the other component succeeded or failed.
+Alternatively phrased, under an SV guarantee it is not possible for an otherwise honest verifier to initiate termination of the hybrid verification upon successful verification of one component algorithm without also knowing if the other component succeeded.
+Note that SV does not prevent dishonest verification, such as if a verifier maliciously implements a customized verification algorithm that is designed with intention to subvert the hybrid verification process or skips signature verification altogether.

 ### **Hybrid Generality**